neli98/abgabe5/README.md

 To execute the code, please install npm by using “npm install” in cmd/terminal.

 Now set the file path by the use of “cd” and the provided folder “Abgabe5”.
 After installation of npm, the other named packages and your mongodb database, execute “npm start”.

+In addition, please make sure to insert your access tokens to the code.

 Now the pages are available and ready to be used.
 Therefore, use http://localhost:3000 in your web browser.